-The program is located in the Cadet Sports Physical Therapy Clinic (a unit of Keller Army Hospital) within the Arvin Cadet Physical Development Center at The United States Military Academy ’ West Point.
-Being located at West Point provides the residents the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.
+The program is located in the Cadet Sports Physical Therapy Clinic (a unit of Keller Army Hospital) within the Arvin Cadet Physical Development Center at The United States Military Academy, West Point.
+Being located at West Point provides the fellows the opportunity to work directly with Division I college athletes, Competitive Club Sports athletes, Intramural athletes, and military trainees, all in one location.

-Keller Army Community Hospital is the military treatment facility for USMA, the preparatory academy, and all tenet units at West Point.
-KACH is also home to the only Sports Medicine Fellowship for Army Orthopaedic Surgeons.
-The residents participate in clinical rotations with orthopaedic surgery, podiatry, radiology, and dermatology.
+Keller Army Community Hospital is the military treatment facility for USMA, the preparatory school (USMAPS), and all tenet units at West Point.
+Fellows participate in clinical rotations with orthopaedic surgery, podiatry, radiology, and dermatology.

 The Department of Physical Education at USMA "creates a cadet centered environment that provides a militarily relevant and scientifically based physical development program which instills a warrior ethos of physical and mental superiority".
 Home to the USMA Kinesiology major, the DPE conducts courses such as military movement, combatives, combat water survival swimming, and a host of intramural sports.
-The residents work closely with the DPE sports medicine staff to provide medical coverage for courses and sports.
-The DPE Athletic Trainers also teach many of the athletic training skills to the residents throughout the residency program.
+The fellows work closely with the DPE sports medicine staff to provide medical coverage for courses and sports.
+The DPE Athletic Trainers also teach many of the athletic training skills to the fellows throughout the fellowship program.